How to Fix Wi-Fi Not Connecting Automatically on Windows Startup?

 Opening Power Plan Options

-3. In the new window, find and expand the Wireless Adapter Settings category.
+3. In the Power Options window, expand the Wireless Adapter Settings category.

 Expanding Wireless Adapter Settings